MarineEvoEcoLab/Lab_Resources/test.md

 Throughout the semester we will focus on the ecology, evolution, behavior, physiology, anatomy, and development of a cross section of "invertebrate" animals.
 With approximately 2 to >10 MILLION species of invertebrates, across approximately 35 phyla, all occupying this planet alongside us rare vertebrates, this course will be broad survey of the majority of biodiversity on our planet.

 ## Course Goals and Student Learning Outcomes
 The overall outcome of this course is to promote the knowledge and understanding of 99% of all animal biodiversity, including morphology, life-history, ecology, and evolution.
-In order to master this material, the outcomes of BIO 354 include that students acquire factual knowledge, synthesize taxonmic relationships based on shared and derived characteristics, and gain an appreciation for the breadth of diversity.
+In order to master this material, the outcomes of BIO 354 include that students acquire factual knowledge, synthesize taxonomic relationships based on shared and derived characteristics, and gain an appreciation for the breadth of diversity.

 After completing this course, students should be able to:
 * Identify virtually any invertebrate specimen to Phylum and Class
-* Identify shared and derived characteristics of Classes, Phyla, and larger phylogentic groupings
+* Identify shared and derived characteristics of Classes, Phyla, and larger phylogenetic groupings
 * Synthesize all taxonomic knowledge to understand larger evolutionary patterns

 ## Readings
-Required readings will be assigned weekling from recent primary scientific literature corresponding to the taxonomic group being covered.
+Required readings will be assigned weekly from recent primary scientific literature corresponding to the taxonomic group being covered.

 An optional but recommended text is *Biology of the Invertebrates*, by Jan Pechenik (7th edition).
 The corresponding chapters (indicated on the syllabus) will give a distinct advantage towards understanding the course material.
-The exceptions are current phylogenetic relationships and larger taxonmic classification/organization.
-Recent advances in molecular and genomic techniques have lead to rapid advancement in the field which will be captured by the assigned primary literature
+The exceptions are current phylogenetic relationships and larger taxonomic classification/organization.
+Recent advances in molecular and genomic techniques have led to rapid advancement in the field which will be captured by the assigned primary literature

 Lastly, lecture PowerPoints, past exams, films, web sites and supporting material will all be included on Sakai.  *It is your responsibility to log in to Sakai **daily** and be up to date with all information posted pertaining to class.*